mzivic7/endcord/README.md

 Posts are treated same as threads in channel tree, but only participated posts will be shown.
 If there are no posts in the forum (this will happen when switching to forum in never opened server), switch to some channel in the same server, (client must subscribe to some channel so discord can send thread list sync).

-### Hiding channels
-Some channels are not hidden in endcord, even tho they are in official client. more info on why in [FAQ](#FAQ).
-Also some servers my not provide an ability to hide channels.
-Thats why in endcord channels can be locally hidden, by selecting channel in channel tree and pressing `Alt+H`.
-Locally hidden channels can be restored by removing them in `hidden_channels.json`, see [Configuration](#configuration) for path.

 ### Terminal size
 Recommended terminal size for proper viewing is minimum 118 columns and 32 rows, for default theme.

+### RPC
+For now RPC only supports Rich Presence over IPC, which means no process detection, subscriptions, join requests, lobby, etc.
+Because of this, some apps may not connect, misbehave or even error.
+If that happen, disable RPC in config.
+If this happens, more info about whats going on can be found in log, when endcord is in debug mode.

 ### Theming
 Custom theme path can be provided with `-c [PATH_TO_THEME]` flag or in `config.ini`.